Sha-fran/TestTaskPOQ/ReadMe.md

 I've created 3 main layers (MVVM approach):

-- UI (Presentation): with Screen on Jetpack Compose and ViewModel which depends from Domain
+- UI (Presentation): with Screen on Jetpack Compose, ViewModel which depends from Domain and tests for a ViewModel
-- Domain: with UseCase and needed entity
+- Domain: with UseCase, needed entity, interface of the Repository and tests for a UseCase
 - Data: which depends from Domain and with a repository where app is getting information from the server and map it into the entity